 You can design stylish webforms with it.
 Change background color, button color, add images, radios, border, font size, font family, etc.

-On the other hand, Gravity Forms have a page on the website for third-party extensions as well as on the WordPress.org.
+On the other hand, Gravity Forms has a page on the website for third-party extensions as well as on WordPress.org.

-You will find many extensions created by other dev to work with the plugin.
+You will find many extensions created by other devs to work with the plugin.
 For a quick view, here are some I find helpful.

 Gravity Forms Constant Contact – Add leads to your list when users submit a form.